 No more than six (6) hours in a semester may be applied to a Graduate Degree Program.
 Graduate credit hours earned may be applied toward either the baccalaureate or graduate degree, but not towards both.
 Enrollment in graduate courses does not imply admission to the School of Graduate Studies or a graduate degree program.
 No more than twelve (12) semester hours earned under this policy may be applied to a graduate degree program.
-Graduate if baccalaureate graduation requirements are not met.
+Graduate enrollment will be changed to non-graduate if baccalaureate graduation requirements are not met.
 Students seeking financial aid should meet with their Financial Aid Counselor before enrolling in both graduate and undergraduate courses.
 The following rules will also apply: